 Growing up our family experienced being forced out of neighborhoods, called a variety of nasty names, stared at, mistreated and more.

-My Dad and I were turned away at the DMV when I tried to take the drivers test, because the women behind the counter wanted more proof I was his daughter (true story).
+My Dad and I were turned away at the DMV when I tried to take the test to get my license, because the women behind the counter wanted more proof I was his daughter (true story).
 This was all due to my parent’s interracial marriage and my sister and I being biracial.

 My parents have been through a LOT, and have their own stories I hope they’ll tell someday about being an interracial couple and their experience raising biracial children.
 Thankfully despite all of those things, they stuck together and have been married for almost 39 years.